 Source: Saxo Bank

-Other brokers have set up forex platforms, which are a great fit, particularly for beginners.
+Other brokers have set up forex platforms, which are a great fit.
 These include:

 Some brokers focus on the live trading experience.
 It might be they offer super-tight trading spreads or excellent customer service.

 It’s worth highlighting some of the brokers which have a good reputation for ongoing Live trading.
 They might not necessarily have Demo accounts which score highly enough to make a top three in any of our Demo-specific grading process.
 These brokers are still worth considering.
 As when you go Live, they’ll deliver:

 How to get the most out of demo trading

 Don’t be overawed by having a free state-of-the-art trading account to experiment with.
 Now, with no real cash at stake, is the time to test the system.
 Book trades that you may not otherwise, get a better understanding of risk and the pitfalls of bad trading.

 If you’re going to make any mistakes, then do them on demo mode.
 Testing should be comprehensive and robust.
 If you’re thinking of trading using hand-held devices, then make sure you test that out as well.
 You’ll want to be sure everything works before you commit real funds.

 There’s nothing to lose from having various demo accounts.
 Whether that’s across different brokers or with the same one, if account A, B or C represent you trading a different strategy, then it will all add up to additional learning.

 What is slippage in forex?